Sabayon Linux: Editions

 Additional X window managers could also be installed from the Sabayon repositories, such as Cinnamon and Razor-qt.

 Configuration

-Sabayon used the same core components as the Gentoo Linux distribution, which means it used systemd.
+Sabayon used the same core components as the Gentoo Linux distribution and used systemd.
 All of the Gentoo configuration tools, such as etc-update and eselect were fully functional.
 Sabayon also included additional tools for automatic configuration of various system components such as OpenGL.
 Sabayon provided proprietary video drivers for both nVidia and ATI hardware.
 These are enabled if compatible hardware is found; otherwise, the default open-source drivers are used.
 Because of the automatic driver configuration, the compositing window manager Compiz Fusion and KWin were used for the GNOME and KDE editions, respectively.
 The discovery and configuration of network cards, wireless cards, and webcams was similarly automatic.
 Most printers were detected automatically but required specific manual configuration through the CUPS interface.

 Package management

 Sabayon Linux relied on two package managers.
 Portage was inherited from Gentoo, while Entropy was developed for Sabayon by Fabio Erculiani and others.
 Portage downloaded source-code and compiled it specifically for the target system, whereas Entropy managed binary files from servers.
 The binary tarball packages were precompiled using the Gentoo Linux unstable tree.
 Entropy clients then pulled these tarballs and performed the various post- and pre-compilation calls of the Gentoo ebuild to set up a package correctly.
 This means the system was completely binary-compatible with a Gentoo system using the same build configuration.
 The adoption of two package managers allowed expert users to access the full flexibility of the Gentoo system and others to easily and quickly manage software applications and updates.
 The Entropy software featured the ability of allowing users to help generate relevant content by voting and by attaching images, files and web links to a package.

 The Rigo application browser was a GUI front-end to Entropy that was the successor to Sulfur (aka Entropy Store).
 Taking on a "less is more" approach, Rigo was designed to be simple and fast.
 During an interview with Fabio Erculiani he described Rigo as a ”Google-like” Applications Management UI.
 Rigo handled system updates, package searching, install/removal of packages, up/down voting of packages, and many other common Entropy tasks.